 I support local business as a first choice.
 For starters, it helps develop supportive bonds with the people around me.
 But that’s not the only reason.
 The produce that I buy locally is far superior in quality than anything else I find.
 Getting my fresh vegetables from Moy community farm and my beautiful goat milk from an amazing local farmer who gives his goats the best of care is priceless.
 In my medicine making process, I also include the best of local where possible.
 The Beeswax comes from local beehives as does the honey.
 Apples, berries and many herbs are traded in kind with local dwellings and farms.
 I look forward to incorporating more goodies from the locals as I make new contacts in this coming year.

 Sustainable tourism management

 I work to an Environmental Action Plan, which includes targets for improvement that are reviewed annually.
 I have effective systems for monitoring and adequately managing my waste, water, wastewater and energy.
 I use glass bottles and jars for all my herbal products and i accept the empties back for recycling within my own business.
 This year, 2019, I have switched over to using compostable cornstarch as a more environmentally friendly alternative for the packaging of my dried herb teas.
 I also started to grow and tincture a selection of my own herbs in order to cut down on packaging and travelling miles.
 It is my objective to do even more of this in 2020.

-The objective going forward for Irish Herbal Roots is to increase awareness of the affect we have on all life around us and to make positive changes so that we continue to move forward into a brighter, more sustainable future.
+The objective going forward for Irish Herbal Roots is to increase awareness of the effect we have on all life around us and to make positive changes so that we continue to move forward into a brighter, more sustainable future.